 Dr. Goldberg received his M.D. from The George Washington University School of Medicine in Washington, DC, and has held academic and clinical appointments at the Stanford VA Palo Alto Medical Center, Oregon Health & Science University, the University of Arizona, and currently at the Washington Township Medical Foundation.

 Bill is Founder and Managing Partner of Flying L Partners and a Founder and Managing Director of Versant Ventures.
 He specializes in early-stage investing in medical devices.
 Prior to co-founding Versant Ventures, Bill was a general partner at Brentwood Venture Capital and has over two decades of operations experience in the healthcare industry.
 Bill was previously Founder, Chairman, and CEO of Chiron Vision, which was sold to Bausch and Lomb in 1997.
 Prior to Chiron Vision, Bill founded and served as President of American Medical Optics (AMO), a division of American Hospital Supply Corporation, which was sold to Allergan in 1986.
 Later, he served on the Board of AMO’s successor company, Advanced Medical Optics (AMO) which was acquired by Abbott in 2009 and then by Johnson and Johnson in 2016.
 Before entering the healthcare industry, he was an Assistant Professor in the Department of Surgery at the Indiana University School of Medicine.
-Bill currently serves on the board of several private companies and Edwards Lifesciences (NYSE: EW), Glaukos (NYSE: GKOS), and Oyster Point Pharma, Inc. (NASDAQ: OYST).
+Bill currently serves on the board of several private companies as well as Glaukos (NYSE: GKOS) and Oyster Point Pharma, Inc. (NASDAQ: OYST).
+He previously served on the board of Edwards Lifesciences (NYSE: EW).
 He received his B.S., M.S., and Ph.D. from Purdue University.

 Wendy has more than 30 years of experience in the biopharmaceutical industry, as a public company director and product commercialization leader, including 26 years at Merck & Co.
 Inc.